thadguidry/respec/ReSpec-Editor's-Guide.md

 Figures are also supported natively, using the `figure` and `figcaption` elements, and exhibit some features similar to sections.
 They are automatically granted an ID, and the caption is remembered for use elsewhere, as described below.

-The `Table of Figures` is not generated by default, but making it happen is straightforward: all you need to do is add a section with ID tof anywhere in the document.
+The `Table of Figures` is not generated by default, but making it happen is straightforward: all you need to do is add a section with ID `"tof"` anywhere in the document.
 ReSpec will do its best to guess if it should be an appendix, introductory, or just a regular section.
 Because the list has no depth, there is no equivalent to [`maxTocLevel`](maxTocLevel).

 And finally, automatic linking to figures works just as it does for sections, with `<a href='#foo-figures'></a>`.
 All of the above is demonstrated in the example.